eduvis/eduvis.github.io/projects.md

 #### Specifications for students studying in Victoria, Australia, according to the state curiculum:
 Currently, [VCAA](https://vcaa.vic.edu.au/) approves for use in formal examinations the use of Maplesoft's [Maple](https://maplesoft.com/products/maple/) ([Student ed.](https://www.maplesoft.com/products/Maple/students/)), the popular [Wolfram Mathematica](https://www.wolfram.com/mathematica/) and Mathworks' classic [Matlab](https://au.mathworks.com/products/matlab.html), commonly used by engineers throughout the world.
 But these solutions have only been partially tested from a VI standpoint and are only general specs for individually approved schools, not individual persons.
 So in other words, it is important to note that there are not necessarily any specific accessibility considerations in mind for a VI student under these circumstances on the part of the VCAA.

-It is my intention to examine all of these solutions, with the additional inclusion of the solution that I used for both Methods and Further Maths, namely the free, open-source and cross-platform [Maxima](http://maxima.sourceforge.net/) CAS software calculator, which has a very arguably similar syntactical and functional feel to Maple and takes up far less hard disk space compared to the other commercialised solutions.
+It is our intention to examine all of these solutions, with the additional inclusion of the solution that I used for both Methods and Further Maths, namely the free, open-source and cross-platform [Maxima](http://maxima.sourceforge.net/) CAS software calculator, which has a very arguably similar syntactical and functional feel to Maple and takes up far less hard disk space compared to the other commercialised solutions.

 Access to the video(s) will be contained below, which will probably be licensed under a Creative Commons License.
 It is hoped that they will be ready and published by February 2021.